manabuo/machine-learning-using-tensorflow/chapters/chapter4.md

 X_train, X_val, Y_train, Y_val = train_test_split(X_train_val, Y_train_val, test_size=0.33, random_state=42)
 ```

-features are just a randomly generated numbers in the range $$-1$$ to $$4$$.
-The shape of the array is  `[1000, 1]`.
-To make life just a bit more interesting, we also create a random noise with the maximum amplitude of $$0.1$$.
+features are just a randomly generated numbers in the range -1 and 4.
+The shape of the array is`[1000, 1]`.
+To make life just a bit more interesting, we also create a random noise with the maximum amplitude of 0.1.
 Further, we create two target arrays, that are later concatenated into one `[1000, 2]` numpy array.
 The parameters and coefficients that are used in the example are arbitrary and therefore feel free to play around.
-However, note that if you select very very small or very very large values you may require to change hyperparameters as otherwise, the model will have difficulties to make a prediction.
+However, note that if your target or/and feature values are very very small or very very large you may need to resacale them or change hyperparameters.
+Otherwise it will be very difficult fo the the model to make a good predictions.
 The final step in the data preparation stage, as before, is splitting the feature and the target arrays into train, validation and test data sets.

-As the next step, we are going to construct the computational graph.

 ### Graph Construction